Hammad1007/Cat-Lovers/Testing.md

 #### Setup and important commands

 Start by cloning a github repository with yourself on your Visual Studio Code.
 Visual Studio Code is faster and quick to use than other IDEs.
+It is better to stick with the GUI of the IDE to clone a repository.

 After you have successfully cloned a git repository with yourself run the following command.
 ```
 npm install
 ```
 This command is used for all the node related projects.
 Running this command successfully installs all the node modules and packages inside the project.
 After this command, run the following command to run your application on your localhost.

 ```
 npm start
 ```